KingWaffleIII/AntiProcrastinator/README.md

 - Regularly reminds you how close your deadline is
 - Customisable insults
 - Realtime config changes (no need to restart the script)
+- Completely customisable actions (e.g. play a sound, print to console, etc.)
+  - Extending the project and adding your own actions is very simple by simply extending `action.Action`.
+  - You can make actions from emailing someone to shutting down your computer.

 ## Usage: